Medication Search - Betnesol Retention Enema

 Each disposable plastic bag of 100 mL contains betamethasone 5 mg (as betamethasone sodium phosphate) in buffered solution.

-How should I use the Betnesol Retention Enema medication?
+How should I use Betnesol Retention Enema?

 The usual recommended dose of betamethasone enema is one enema used each night for 2 to 4 weeks.
 Your doctor may recommend that you continue treatment beyond 4 weeks if you are responding well to treatment.